If you want it, Kerblam it!

 • Run docker run --rm -it -v ./data:/data --entrypoint make process_csv_kerblam_runtime -f /executor.

-If you have your docker container COPY . ., you can then effectively have Kerblam! run your projects in docker environments, so you can tweak your dependencies and tooling (which might be different than your dev environment) and execute in a protected, reproducible environment.
+If you have your docker container COPY . ., you can then effectively have Kerblam! run your projects in docker environments, so you can tweak your dependencies and tooling (which might be different than your dev environment) and execute even small analyses in a protected, reproducible environment.

-You can write dockerfiles for both make and sh pipes.
-Kerblam! configures automatically the correct entrypoint and arguments to run the pipe in the container.
+You can write dockerfiles for all types of workflows.
+Kerblam! configures automatically the correct entrypoint and arguments to run the pipe in the container for you.

 Read the "writing dockerfiles for Kerblam!" section to learn more about how to write dockerfiles that work nicely with Kerblam! (spoiler: it's easier than writing canonical dockerfiles!).

-If you run kerblam run without a pipeline (or with a non-existant pipeline), you will get the list of available pipelines.
-You can see at a glance what pipelines have an associated dockerfile as they are prepended with a little whale (πŸ‹):
+If you run kerblam run without a workflow (or with a non-existant workflow), you will get the list of available workflows.
+You can see at a glance what workflows have an associated dockerfile as they are prepended with a little whale (🐋):

 Error: No runtime specified.
 Available runtimes: